 So, can a new blogger get a good reach on Pinterest and generate decent traffic from it?

-Alright, first let me show you the Pinterest reach for my account in the last 30 days.
+Alright, first let me show you the Pinterest reach for my account in the last 30 days – it’s 5.1 million views per month!

 I can also show this number in a different way:

 You probably have seen other bloggers showing you this number.
-It’s good to have a high reach on Pinterest, but it’s even better if you get lots of traffic to your blog from Pinterest!
+It’s good to have a high reach in Pinterest Analytics, but it’s even better if you get lots of traffic to your blog from Pinterest!
 And to see these stats, you need to look into your Google Analytics.

 So, let’s head to my traffic report, from which you can see the results you CAN achieve with your blog while working at your day job!
 Yes, my blog has been just a side-hustle until mid-January 2018, but not anymore 🙂 I quit my 9-5 job to be a full-time blogger.
 And from this post, you will know why I took this decision and what gave me the confidence to do so.